SampleEnvironment/SECoP/protocol/issues/043p Parameters and units.rst

 Proposal: b)
 ------------
-Lets distinguish between unitless datatypes (bool, enum, string, blob, command), simple datatypes (double, int) and structured datatypes (tuple, array, struct).
+Lets distinguish between unitless datatypes (bool, enum, string, blob, command), simple datatypes (double, int) and structured datatypes (tuple, array, struct, command).
 For composing the unit of a parameter with a complex datatype the following translations should be made:

 derivation of unit-structure:
- 1) unitless datatypes become a unit of "" (i.e. the empty string) assigned.
+ 1) unitless datatypes become a unit of ``null`` assigned.
  2) simple datatypes become a unit describing the physical unit as a string.
  3) structured datatypes keep their structure which contains the units of the elements of the structure:
     - a tuple copies the units for each subelement, i.e. result in a tuple of strings
     - an array has the unit of the subelement, prepended by '*', i.e. result in one string
-    - a struct maps the names of the subelements to the units, nonempty strings are removed.
+    - a struct maps the names of the subelements to their units.
+    - a command results in a tuple with the units of the argument and the result.

+After this, all parts containing a ``null`` are removed.

 These rules effectively do not change the unit for simple datatypes (which are the majority).